 The box had a reassuring weight to it, and came packed with full-sized products, many of which (I was pleased to see) were labeled primarily in Greek.
 Only the tiny plastic tub of dukkah spice mix, the base of which had been bashed seriously out of shape by all the glass jars in the box, felt like it was letting the side down in terms of presentation.

 There were five recipe cards included in my box, including one for dessert.
 I enquired about veggie-friendliness, and was pleased to hear that the contents of the box were entirely vegetarian, though the recipes aren't.
 There are "suggestions" for making each recipe vegetarian, but since the suggestion for Prawns with Feta is to simply leave out the prawns, I'm not really confident that this would be the best route to a good and balanced meal.
 Personally, I'm confident inventing and adapting my own recipes, so this doesn't trouble me much; to me, the quality of the ingredients is the critical thing.
 However, I thought it was worth mentioning for anyone who would prefer to make use of the full package of ingredients plus recipes.
-(If you're interested in trying out the Kitchen Nomad service, you can get £5 off your first order by entering COTTERILL as a promo code.)

 On to the ingredients, then.
 For the puttanesca sauce, I used the kalamata olives, capers, tomato sauce, and olive oil.